 Remember to take any necessary exams early; it can take six weeks for results to be sent to the schools to which you applied.
 Foreign language competency, sometimes in two languages, is required in many graduate programs.

 History is a rich field which allows you to study and research past civilizations and problems, as well as major social, political, cultural, and economic events of the past.
-Some introductory history courses to help you decide whether history is the right major for you include HS 101: History of Western Civilization to 1500, HS 104: The Third World in Historical Perspective, HS 200: Historical Thinking and Writing, or any of the other survey courses in western civilization or US history.
+Some introductory history courses to help you decide whether history is the right major for you include HS 110: History and Pop Culture, HS 120: Turning Points in History, HS 120: Globalization, or any of the other 200-level survey courses in world or US history.

-Career options with only a bachelor's degree may be limited, but improve significantly with a master's degree and Ph.D.
+Career options improve significantly with a master's degree and Ph.D.
 A bachelor's degree may qualify you for a number of entry-level jobs, including positions such as a research assistant, administrative aide, or management trainee.
 A master's degree qualifies you to teach at the junior and community college level, while a Ph.D. is necessary to teach at four-year colleges and universities.
 You may qualify to work in a business environment if you have any business experiences, or a business minor or second major.

 For other ideas on what to do with a history major, please visit these links,